Tips to Remember Upon Receiving Your Rug

 - We see sisal applied on stairs but maintain that plant fibers may become slick and should be carefully considered.
 We recommend our wool products for stair applications.

-- If numerous spills occur at your kitchen table, you may want to reconsider this as a suitable location.
+- If numerous spills occur at your kitchen table, you may want to reconsider this as a suitable location for a natural fiber rug.

 - Bathrooms may not be suitable locations due to moisture.